-Today’s economic discourse is dominated by concerns about economic inequality.
-One might hear, for example, proclamations that all of today problems can be solved if the “rich” were not selfishly “hoarding” all of the wealth.
+When we ask the wrong questions we draw the wrong conclusions and answer.
+One might hear, for example, proclamations that all of today's problems can be solved if the “rich” were not selfishly “hoarding” all of the wealth for themselves.
 Statements like these illustrate legitimate frustration and feelings that the “system is rigged.”
 These feelings are not completely without merit, as I will discuss in a moment.
 But blanket statements of this kind also illustrate a fundamental misunderstanding of how wealth and prosperity come to be and harmfully conflate inequality with unfairness.

-In fact, wealth inequality is, to some extent, a mathematical consequence of economic development.
-In the US and many countries, wealth inequality has grown over the last 50 years.
-Billionaires are certainly getting a larger piece of the economic “pie.”
-But looking only at the size of the slice misses a key fact: the pie itself has also gotten bigger, much bigger.
-The poor and middle class today may have a smaller proportion of that pie, but their slices are still much larger overall.
+To be fair, wealth inequality is, to an extent, a mathematical consequence of economic development and human progress.
+In the US and many other countries, wealth inequality has grown over the last 50 years.
+Billionaires are certainly getting a larger slice of the economic “pie.”
+However, looking only at the size of the slice misses an important factor: the pie itself has also gotten bigger, much bigger.
+Today, the poor and middle class may have a smaller proportion of the total pie, but their slices are still much larger than they were in the past.

 Time Cost

 Admittedly, the fact that the poor are wealthier today than in years past is likely of little solace to many.
-But we need to take this analysis a step further, because at the end of the day, what really matters is not the number of dollars in your wallet, but what you can do with it.
+We need to take this analysis a step further.
+Recall that we become wealthy in two ways 1) Raising incomes and 2) Compressing prices.
+At the end of the day, what matters is not the number of dollars in your wallet, but what you can do with them.
 In Enlightenment Now, author

-notes that when defining poverty by what we can do with wealth, rather than the raw dollars earned, the poverty rate in America plunged 90 percent from 1960 to 2018, to a mere 3 percent of the population.
-The reason is that a dollar today, even when adjusted for inflation, buys a much greater quality of life compared to a dollar 60 years ago.This sounds incredibly unintuitive, don’t prices trend upward with inflation?
-Doesn’t everything get more expensive?
-Of course they do, but inflation data is flawed in that it fails to fully capture technological improvement and the rising wealth of consumers.
+writes that when we define poverty by what we can do with dollars, rather than the dollars earned, the poverty rate in America plunged 90 percent from 1960 to 2018, to a mere 3 percent of the population.
+The reason is that a dollar today, even when adjusted for inflation, buys a much greater quality of life when compared to a dollar 60 years ago.This sounds incredibly unintuitive, don’t prices trend upward with inflation?
+Doesn’t everything get more expensive with time?
+Of course they do, but inflation data is inherently flawed; it fails to capture technological improvements and the rising wealth of consumers.
 For this reason, we have to turn to an alternate measure of cost.
 That measure is called the “time cost” or the “time price.”
 Pioneered by

-When we measure the time cost of common goods and services, we find that we are all getting very rich, and we are becoming more, not less, equal.
-As we saw, basic commodities have become more affordable.
-To calculate this, we can index the time cost of wheat, corn, and rice, staples that represent most of the calories that we humans consume.
+When we measure the time cost of common goods and services, we find that we are all getting very wealthy and that the distribution of this wealth is becoming more, not less, equal.
+As we saw already, basic commodities have become more affordable.
+To calculate this, we can index the time cost of wheat, corn, and rice, staples that represent most of the calories we humans consume.
 The trend is clear; for Americans since 1960, the time cost of these commodities dropped by about 78 percent.
 The growing wealth of India and China saw time costs plunge by an even starker 81 percent and 96 percent respectively.
 This is despite the global population more than doubling in that time.

-The general population only seems to acknowledge this effect in terms of computing.
+The general population only seems to acknowledge time prices in terms of computing because the pace of change is more readily apparent.
 We all know, for example, that consumer electronics have become more affordable over time.
-Televisions, especially so.
-But price compression is everywhere.
+Televisions, especially so, but price compression is everywhere.
 The time price of refrigerators, for example, has fallen about 92 percent since 1956.
 This means that the median American worker in 2022 can purchase over 13 refrigerators today for the same hours worked in 1956.
 In that same period, the time cost of air conditioning units fell 97 percent, enabling one to buy 36 AC units for the price of one in the 1950s.

-This doesn’t even fully consider technological improvements; not only are they cheaper, the new model refrigerators and AC units are also a lot more energy efficient too.
-TVs are larger, lighter, produce more vivid colors and have higher resolution.
-Smartphone prices may have trended upward over the last 15 years, but they also replaced many separate products one used to individually buy; a pager, scanner, phone, camera, music player, video camera, dictionary, address book, calculator, alarm clock, maps, timer, flashlight, radio, voice recorder…etc. The smartphone collapsed a host of consumer goods into a single device.
+This doesn’t even fully consider technological improvements; not only are these products cheaper, but the new model refrigerators and AC units are also a lot more energy efficient.
+TVs are larger, lighter, produce more vivid colors, and have higher resolution.
+Smartphone prices may have trended upward over the last 15 years, but they also replaced many separate products one used to but individually; a pager, scanner, phone, camera, music player, video camera, dictionary, address book, calculator, alarm clock, maps, timer, flashlight, radio, voice recorder…etc. The smartphone collapsed a host of consumer goods into a single device.
 Thus, enabling our incomes to go further and do more than they did in the past.

 Inequality and Unfairness